Upper

 • Low breathability and water absorption.

-• Less presence in high performance models.
+• Less prevalent in high-performance models.

 Natural Materials